Did you know forests carry out their own clever fire suppression? And government burns destroy this?

 It is ironic that the lawyers of the Environment Defenders Office who helped with this case are now endangered themselves, due to the Abbott Government’s sudden withdrawal of funds just before Christmas.
 But this is a clear sign that legal action against government’s failure to protect the environment is having an effect.

 EEG successfully takes legal action against government neglect of environmental laws - #3

 EEG and the Department of Environment and Primary Industries (DEPI) have applied for our case to be discontinued in the Supreme Court after an out-of-court agreement was reached.

 We took action to sue the government over its disregard for its own laws.
 We asked it to write protection plans for four out of 374 Victorian threatened species.
-Started in May, it was to be heard on 30th of this month (Oct).
+Started in May, it was heard on 30th of October 2013.